SINGROUP/SOAPLite/README.md

 Smooth Overlap of Atomic Positions (SOAP) is an algorithm used for accurately classifying and machine learning chemical environments [1,2].
 For a detailed documentation, please read soapDoc.pdf in this repository.
+Due to a management shift, SOAPLite will be moving to GitLab.
+All the codes can be found at https://gitlab.com/Akimor/SOAPLite.git.

 ## Getting Started